How to Run a Successful Tag up Meeting

 The TL;DR: Tag up meetings combine the best elements of standups, ad hocs, and 1:1s into one type of meeting.
 You cover the work each person in the meeting is doing, but also can address issues on the fly and discuss how those issues will be handled.

 If you’re looking for a great overview of team progress to bring to your next tag up meeting, look no further than Visor.
-Visor is a project management tool that integrates with the tools you already use to bring all your data into one place – even when your people aren’t.
+Visor is a portfolio project management tool that integrates with the apps you already use (like Jira and Asana) to bring all your data into one place – even when your people aren’t.

 Elements of a Tag up Meeting